Hakon/netaxept/README.md

 #### Completing a payment

-After the user has authorized the payment on the Netaxept site he is redirected to the `redirectUrl` you provided.
-Netaxept adds a `resonseCode` and `transactionId` parameter to the URL.
+After the user has authorized the payment on the Nets site he is redirected to the `redirectUrl` you provided.
+Nets adds a `resonseCode` and `transactionId` parameter to the URL.
 To finalize the payment you call `sale` on the service.

     service.sale <transaction id>, <amount in cents>